-If you’re someone who loves to strap on their walking or hiking boots, or lace up their walking shoes and get outside for hours, days or even weeks on end just walking, then Sydney is the place for you.
-The city is home to numerous coastal tracks, and, if you’re prepared to drive a short while outside of the main city, you’re treated to some of the very best bushwalks in the entire country.
+If you’re someone who loves to strap on their walking or hiking boots, or lace up their walking shoes and get outside for hours, days or even weeks on end just walking, then you’ll love some of the best walks in Sydney.
+The city is home to numerous coastal tracks, and, if you’re prepared to drive a short while outside of Sydney CBD, you’re treated to some of the very best bushwalks in Australia.

-It’s with this in mind that selecting the best walks in Sydney is no easy task, as there are numerous on offer.
-However, we’ve curated a list of the walks we think you really should be heading out on, both for those new to Sydney and those who may have already ticked off a couple and are in need of some inspiration.
+With this in mind we’ve curated a list of the best walks in Sydney we think you really should be heading out on, both for those new to Sydney and those who may have already ticked off a couple and are in need of some inspiration.

 Adventure is out there.